-- Pre-Cleaning: Disassemble devices where applicable.
+- 1. Pre-Cleaning: Disassemble devices where applicable.
 The majority of the surgical instruments and trial devices are simply constructed and will not require disassembly.
-However, some of the more complex instruments are made of several components and these should be disassembled into their individual parts. - First Rinse: Rinse devices under running tap water for a minimum of 2 minutes.
+However, some of the more complex instruments are made of several components and these should be disassembled into their individual parts.
+The Angled Driver Assembly and Large Modular Handle must be disassembled before cleaning.
+Instructions for disassembling and reassembling the Angled Driver Assembly are included in the package for the instrument and available upon request, IFU 4001-004.
+No other Tesera SA ALIF System instruments require disassembly. - First Rinse: Rinse devices under running tap water for a minimum of 2 minutes.
 Use a soft-bristled brush to assist in the removal of gross soil and debris.
 Actuate devices with moving parts.
-Clear lumens/cannula/channels/ holes of all debris using an appropriately sized bottle brush - 3.
+Clear lumens/cannula/channels/holes of all debris using an appropriately sized bottle brush. - 3.
 Decontamination: Soak the devices completely in an enzymatic cleaner or detergent solution (e.g. ENZOL® Enzymatic Detergent).
 Follow the enzymatic cleaner or detergent manufacturer's instructions for use for correct temperature, water quality and concentration.
 Fully immerse the devices and allow them to soak for a minimum of 20 minutes.
-Following soak, use a softbristled brush to assist in the removal of gross soil, debris or contaminants, ensuring hard to reach areas are accessed and articulating devices with moving parts. - 4.
+Following soak, use a soft-bristled brush to assist in the removal of gross soil, debris or contaminants, ensuring hard to reach areas are accessed and articulating device with moving parts. - 4.
 Rinsing: Remove the devices from the enzyme solution and rinse in tap water for a minimum of 3 minutes.
-Use a syringe, pipette or water jet to flush lumens/cannula/ channels/ holes.
-Articulate devices with moving parts under running water in order to rinse thoroughly.

-- 5. Washing: Immerse devices in the ultrasonic washer/cleaner with enzymatic cleaner or detergent solution (e.g. ENZOL® Enzymatic Detergent) and sonicate for a minimum of 15 minutes.
+Use a syringe, pipette or water jet to flush lumens/canular/channels/holes.
+Articulate devices with moving parts under running water in order to rinse thoroughly. - 5.
+Washing: Immerse devices in the ultrasonic washer/cleaner with enzymatic cleaner or detergent solution (e.g. ENZOL® Enzymatic Detergent) and sonicate for a minimum of 15 minutes.
 Follow the manufacturer's specifications for suggested water level, temperature, water quality and concentration of enzymatic cleaner or detergent. - 6.
 Rinsing: Thoroughly rinse the devices with purified water for a minimum of 2 minutes.
-Water quality used for final rinsing should be acceptable per AAMI TIR34.
 Use a syringe, pipette or water jet to flush lumens/cannula/channels/holes.
 Articulate devices with moving parts under running water in order to rinse thoroughly.
-Repeat rinsing a total of three (3) times - Inspection: After cleaning/disinfection, devices should be visually inspected for contamination.
+Repeat rinsing a total of three (3) times.
+Final Rinse water quality should be acceptable per AAMI TIR34. - 7.
+Inspection: After cleaning/disinfection, devices should be visually inspected for contamination.
 If contamination is still visible, repeat steps 2, 3, 4, 5, 6 and 7.
-If devices continue to have visual contamination, do not use devices and contact KMTI Customer Service for further instructions. - Drying: Allow devices to air dry for a minimum of 20 minutes prior to inspection and sterilization preparation.
-Devices must be thoroughly dried to remove residual moisture before they are stored. - 9.
-Preparation and Assembly: After cleaning/disinfection and inspection, any disassembled devices should be reassembled and visually inspected.
+If devices continue to have visual contamination, do not use devices and contact KMTI Customer Service for further instructions. - Drying: Allow devices to air dry for a minimum of 20 minutes prior to sterilization preparation.
+Devices must be thoroughly dried to remove residual moisture before they are stored.

+9. Preparation and Assembly: After cleaning/disinfection and inspection, any disassembled devices (Angled Driver Assembly and/or Large Modular Handle) should be reassembled and visually inspected.
 Check for misalignment, burrs, bent, or fractured tips.
 Do not use if any of this damage is observed.
+Mechanically test the working parts to verify that each device functions correctly.
+Place devices into appropriate configuration within instrument case and wrap with protective sterilization wrap according to AAMI / AORN guidelines.
+FDA cleared sterilization wrap must be used.

-Mechanically test the working parts to verify that each instrument functions correctly. - Do not use high acidic (Ph <4) or high alkaline (Ph >10) products for disinfection or cleaning, since these can corrode metal, cause discoloration or stress fractures.
+Do not use high acidic (pH <4) or high alkaline (pH >10) products for disinfection or cleaning, since these can corrode metal, cause discoloration or stress fractures.

 KMTI has validated the above manual cleaning method with the provided solution examples.
 Other cleaning/disinfection methods may also be suitable; however, individuals or hospitals not using the recommended method are advised to validate any alternate method using appropriate laboratory techniques.